 You can set up a standard Conditional Split component to filter non-error records.

-The composite object input accepts sets of records, one set for each parent record.
+The composite record input accepts sets of records, one set for each parent record.
 Each set of records must be separated with a blank row (all NULLs).
-The parent object will not finish processing its record until all composite object children have received a blank row to indicate completion of the composite data.
-See the demonstration video for an example of creating records containing composite data.
+The parent object will not finish processing its record until all composite object children have received a blank row to indicate completion of the composite records.
+You can use Query transform to prepare child data with the proper blank rows.
+See also the demonstration video for an example of creating records containing composite data.